-While IT outsourcing can deliver numerous benefits to your business, like all large projects, the move in never guaranteed to be completely risk-free.
+While IT outsourcing can deliver numerous benefits to your business, like all large projects, the move is never guaranteed to be risk-free.

-The UK Border Agency, BSkyB, the Child Support Agency and the Royal Bank Scotland are just some of the big names who have experienced failure with IT outsourcing.
-Currently, TSB is enduring an IT meltdown following a botched IT upgrade project involving the transfer of 1.3m customer records from TSB’s previous owner Lloyds.
-With problems dragging into the second week, a large number of customers are still unable to access their accounts or complete transfers.
-Now TSB may be facing a compensation bill that runs into the tens of millions – effectively negating any cost savings this project was supposed to deliver the business.
+You only need to look a few years back to find some big-name failures caused by a failed outsourcing relationship – The UK Border Agency, BSkyB, the Child Support Agency and the Royal Bank Scotland are just a few.
+One very pertinent example is TSB’s IT meltdown which followed a botched IT upgrade project involving the transfer of 1.3m customer records.
+Problems spanned multiple weeks and many customers were completely locked out of their accounts during this time.
+By the end, the incident cost TSB £330 million and 80,000 customers – negating any cost savings this project was supposed to deliver the business.
 Not to mention the lasting damage this incident will have on the bank’s brand.

 Situations like these highlight how important it is to select the right IT partner.
 Engaging with the wrong one – or for the wrong reasons – could cost your company dearly in terms of financial outlay, staff morale, productivity and future performance.
 We have put together an honest list of seven common reasons for failure.
 These can apply whether you are outsourcing your entire IT function for the long-term or have engaged a third party for a one-off IT project.